1. Personal data

 2. Data collection, processing and use

-To participate in the CITY CYCLING campaign and use the app, users have to register.
+Users must register to be able to participate in the CITY CYCLING campaign and use the app.
 Registration involves the collection, processing and use of data.
 Data is collected when a user registers via the CITY CYCLING website or app.

 We require and collect the following information from cyclists so that they can participate in CITY CYCLING: